onflow/sc-eng-gaming/README.md

 #### **NFTs are escrowed, but player unlinks their `Receiver` Capability before the NFT could be returned**

 In this edge case, the `Receiver` Capability provided upon escrowing would no longer be linked to the depositing player’s `Collection`.
 Such an edge case is not handled in this version of the game, but should be considered to avoid permanent loss of their `NFT` should this situation occur.

+#### **Player provides a Receiver Capability that panics in its deposit() method**

+The wouldn't be encounterd by the `Match` until `returnPlayerNFTs()` is called after match resolution.
+Depending on the order of the `Receiver` Capabilities in the `nftReceivers` mapping, this could prevent the other player from retrieving their NFT via that function.
+At that point, however, the winner & loser have been decided and the game is over (`inPlay == false`).
+The other player could then call `retrieveUnclaimedNFT()` to retrieve the NFT that the trolling Receiver was preventing from being returned.
 ___

 ## Demo Using Flow CLI